ceramicstudio/js-glaze/examples/webpack-notes/README.md

 1. Install dependencies using `yarn install`
 1. Start a local Ceramic node using `yarn ceramic`
-1. Publish the model to your Ceramic node with `yarn publish-model`
+1. Deploy the model to your Ceramic node with `yarn deploy-model`

 ## Scripts